go-graphics/go-gui-projects/README.md

 [qt](https://github.com/therecipe/qt) allows you to write Qt applications entirely in Go and makes deploying them later very easy.

+[qt.go](https://github.com/kitech/qt.go) is a Qt5 binding which uses FFI instead of CGO.

 [shiny](https://github.com/golang/exp/tree/master/shiny) is a Go cross platform UI package.

 [systray](https://github.com/getlantern/systray) is a cross platfrom Go library to place an icon and menu in the notification area.
 Tested on Windows 8, Mac OSX, Ubuntu 14.10 and Debian 7.6.